Lourd de Veyra: Education

 De Veyra went to Quirino Elementary School for grade school and to Colegio de San Juan de Letran for high school.
-He then graduated with a Bachelor of Arts in Journalism from the University of Santo Tomas.
+He then graduated with a Bachelor of Arts in journalism from the University of Santo Tomas.

 Early musical career

 When the hardcore punk band Dead Ends ended their four-year hiatus, he became one of the band's guitarists in 1994, sharing guitar chores with the band's leader and founder Al Dimalanta, making Dead Ends a four-piece band.
-The band then recorded their comeback and final album, the influential Mamatay sa Ingay (1995); it had a sound different from their past materials, having more of a crossover-thrash approach.
-Dead Ends disbanded in 1996 (because of Jay Dimalanta's passing), after which de Veyra briefly became a member of Al Dimalanta's new band Throw (band); the band also included de Veyra's brother Francis, who played the bass.
+The band then recorded their comeback and final album, the influential Mamatay sa Ingay (1995); it had a sound different from their past materials, having more of a crossover thrash approach.
+Dead Ends disbanded in 1996 because of Jay Dimalanta's death, after which de Veyra briefly became a member of Al Dimalanta's new band Throw; the band also included de Veyra's brother Francis, who played the bass.
 Lourd de Veyra is the nephew of singer/guitarist Mike Hanopol.

 Television

-De Veyra was one of the hosts of Sapul sa Singko and is in Aksyon on TV5, and in Tayuan Mo at Panindigan and Wasak on AksyonTV.
-He was the main host of the action documentary show Lupet until its relaunch in early 2011.
+De Veyra was one of the hosts of Sapul sa Singko, Aksyon on TV5, Tayuan Mo at Panindigan, and Wasak (with Jun Sabayton) on AksyonTV.
+He was also the main host of the action documentary show Lupet until its relaunch in early 2011.

 In 2013, de Veyra hosted another show for TV5 called History with Lourd.

-In 2017, he hosted comedy science program You Have Been Warned Asia which broadcast across Southeast Asia on Discovery Channel.
+In 2017, de Veyra hosted comedy science program You Have Been Warned Asia which broadcast across Southeast Asia on Discovery Channel.

-Since 2019, Lourd hosted a late night commentary talk program "Wag Po!" aired originally on TV5 and currently aired on One PH.
+In 2019, de Veyra hosted the late night commentary talk program Wag Po!, aired originally on TV5 and One PH with a radio simulcast on Radyo5 92.3 News FM (now 105.9 True FM) from 8PM-9PM, until March 2023.

+Since 2023, de Veyra hosted the morning radio drama Sana Lourd, which airs from Mondays to Saturdays (initially from 11AM-1PM, then from 10AM-12NN, and now from 10AM-11:30AM) on 92.3 Radyo5 True FM (now 105.9 True FM).

 Books

-De Veyra has published three books of poetry: Subterranean Thought Parade, Shadowboxing in Headphones and Insectissimo.
+De Veyra has published four books of poetry: Subterranean Thought Parade, Shadowboxing in Headphones and Insectissimo.
+He released his fourth book of poetry in 2020, titled Marka Demonyo (Demon's Mark in English).